SPEAK WITH A TEAM MEMBER (770) 920-6030

 • Gift money or assets to your favorite charity or an institution or organization (other than a charity).

-After your death, your estate will go through probate, which is the process of validating the will.
-The probate court appoints the executor you nominated in the will to act on behalf of your estate.
-The assets included in your estate may be distributed to the designated beneficiaries only after the probate process.
+Once they have begun the probate process, the probate court may appoint the Executor to act on behalf of the estate.
+The assets that are included in the estate may be distributed to the designated beneficiaries only after the probate process has been completed.

 What Is a Living Trust?